nickeblewis/nicklewis.net.7/blog/ipad-pro-replaces-macbook.md

 ---
-title: iPad Pro replaces MacBook
+title: iPad Pro and the new iPadOS
 slug: ipad-pro-replaces-macbook
 date: 2019-10-09
 published: true